freedumb/rhel7-keycloak/README.md

 #### Optional Steps:
 1. List all pods - oc get pods
-2. Tail/View the log for the build/deploy pods - oc logs -f [pod ID for build or deploy pod]
+2. Tail/View the log for the build/deploy pods - oc logs -f [Name or ID of build or deploy pod]